 Vote by Absentee Ballot prior to Election Day

-Beginning with the August 12, 2014, Primary Election, all voters in Minnesota may choose to vote by absentee ballot.
+All voters in Minnesota may choose to vote by absentee ballot without any excuse n.
 Voters may request an absentee ballot for the next upcoming election at any time or may apply to automatically receive absentee balloting materials for every election.
 Requests for absentee balloting materials are taken year-round, and ballots are mailed out to voters beginning 46 days prior to the next regularly scheduled election.
 In-person absentee voting is also available at City Hall during the absentee balloting period.

 Get more information on Voting by Absentee Ballot prior to Election Day.